saasbook/edx-bundle/README.md

 1. Export your edX course from Studio as a tar archive, un-gzip it, and change into its toplevel directory.
 You should see subdirectories `video` and `drafts` in particular.
-2. Run this command:
+2. From within the toplevel directory of the course export, run this command:
 ```sh
 find video drafts/video -name '*.xml' | xargs ruby $BUNDLE_PATH/edx-localize.rb
 ```

-3. If all goes well, run the following command to delete the backup files:
+If all goes well, run the following command to delete the backup files:

 ```sh
 find video drafts/video -name '*.bak' -delete
 ```

-4. Tar up the course directory and re-import it into Studio.
+Tar up the course directory and re-import it into Studio.

 You should now have a course that can be deployed as usual (on Edge or wherever) but expects to find all its videos on a web server listening on `localhost:8000`.